Second Affiliated Hospital of Zhejiang University School of Medicine: Public hospital

 The hospital was nationalised under the new Communist government in 1952 and became affiliated with Zhejiang Medical College as its second affiliated hospital.
 Zhu Yan was appointed the new director of the hospital after the handover.
 In 1953, Zhu established the first orthopedic clinic in Zhejiang within the hospital.
 In 1956, Zhu performed the first craniotomy in Zhejiang.
 In the following year, Zhu established the first neurosurgery clinic in Zhejiang at the hospital, where he provided relevant training to different levels of hospitals in Zhejiang to set up their own neurosurgery clinic.
 During the Korean War, the hospital staff was recruited to rescue wounded Chinese soldier.
 The second batch of Chinese medical team for the Korean War was deployed in Nanxun, Zhejiang, where the hospital staff worked for a year and treated over 2,000 wounded soldiers from the battleground.
 In 1960, as Zhejiang Medical College was upgraded to Zhejiang Medical University, the hospital changed its name to the Second Affiliated Hospital of Zhejiang Medical University.

-Since the Chinese economic reform, the hospital has seen significant expansion.
+Since the reform and opening up, the hospital has seen significant expansion.
 In 1980, No.1 Tower of the hospital was built as the tallest building in Hangzhou.
 The hospital also introduced the first CT scan and founded the first anesthesia quality control centre in Zhejiang.
 It was also the first hospital in China to be rated as the Grade A tertiary care hospital, the highest rank of hospitals in China.
 In 1998, Zhejiang Medical University was merged into Zhejiang University as the School of Medicine.
 Thus, the hospital adopted its current name - the Second Affiliated Hospital of Zhejiang University School of Medicine.
 In 2008, the hospital built a new branch in Binjiang.
 The hospital was accredited as JCI teaching hospital in 2013.
 In 2016, the hospital received a letter of thanks from the US president Barack Obama for its service during the G20 summit in Hangzhou.
 In 2018, the hospital signed an agreement with the district government of Xiaoshan to set up a new branch in Shushan Subdistrict.